-Tokyo Covered up Arrival of Deadly New COVID Variant Just Before the Olympics
+Tokyo Covered Up Arrival of Deadly New COVID Variant Just Before the Olympics

 TOKYO—Three days before the Olympics began, on July 20, Japan’s National Institute of Infectious Diseases (NIID) reported to an international organization that the highly infectious Lambda variant had been detected in an airport test in Japan for the first time, but did not announce it widely to the public.

-The NIID employee said new variant discoveries have previously been announced within three days, if they are well-known variants, but it can take up to eleven days.
-This year on January 2, four travelers from Brazil tested positive for the coronavirus.
-After lab analysis, the Ministry of Health determined that it was a new variant and made an announcement on January 10, a Sunday.
+The NIID employee said new variant discoveries have previously been announced within three days, if they are well-known variants, but it can take up to 11 days.
+This year, on Jan.
+2, four travelers from Brazil tested positive for the coronavirus.
+After lab analysis, the Ministry of Health determined that it was a new variant and made an announcement on Jan.
+10, a Sunday.
 Typically, the Minister of Health has a press conference when a major new variant is discovered in Japan for the first time.
-In December, a Japanese woman who arrived in Haneda Airport after visiting Britain was judged negative after airport screening.
-She later became ill and was tested on December 19, found positive for the virus.
-After determining that it was a British variant, the health ministry announced it eight days later, on December 27.
+In December, a Japanese woman who arrived in Haneda Airport after visiting Britain was judged negative after an airport screening.
+She later became ill and was tested on Dec.
+19, and found to be positive for the virus.
+After determining that it was a British variant, the health ministry announced it eight days later, on Dec.
+27.

-Last month, a team of researchers at Tokyo University released a report, not yet peer-reviewed, which found that the Lambda variant was highly infectious and displays detectable resistance to immunity acquired by vaccines.
-In Peru, where the variant was first discovered, over 90 percent of infections are now traced to the Lambda variant.
-The research team at Tokyo University believes the variant “has potential to be a threat to human society”.
+Last month, a team of researchers at Tokyo University released a report, not yet peer-reviewed, that found the Lambda variant was highly infectious and displays detectable resistance to immunity acquired by vaccines.
+In Peru, where the variant was first discovered, more than 90 percent of infections are now traced to the Lambda variant.
+The research team at Tokyo University believes the variant “has potential to be a threat to human society.”

 Japan’s NIID reported finding the Lambda variant to the GISAID database on July 20.
 The database shared the first complete genome sequence of SARS-Cov-2 in early January 2020 and there have been nearly 2.5 million submissions logged since.
 Institutes submitting data to the group must have their credentials confirmed and sign a database access agreement.